Drive

 Many programs claim to measure hard disk performance.

-freely available, so you can see what it measures, and eventually adjust it to
+The source is freely available, so you can see what it measures, and eventually adjust it to your own needs.

 In all cases, reads are done using a 60K buffer.